codefellows-javascript-401d17/07-http_servers/README.md

 ### Launch:

 Run the command `npm run start` in one terminal window to get the server running.
 Next open a second terminal window to run the app.
-Enter teh command `http :[port number]` followed by the string you wish to print.
+Enter the command `http :[port number] text==` followed by the string you wish to print.
+To make a post to enter the same command about with only one `=`.